Eurostar Snow

 Sat 01 Mar 2025* *for this date, the return train is the next day

-Has Eurostar Snow increased the number of departures?
+Eurostar Snow has increased the number of departures

 Photo: Eurostar International

-Yes.
-In winter 2024-25, Eurostar Snow had only 11 departures (up from eight the previous season) and bizarrely, the service ended at the start of March.
-For winter 2025-26 there will be 15 departures.
+In winter 2024-25, Eurostar Snow had only 11 departures (up from eight the previous season) and the service ended at the start of March.

 The final departure is on Saturday 28th March 2026, so Eurostar has extended the service by a month.